pmjones/credential-exchange/README.md

   Application layer marker interface (i.e., an empty interface).
 There may be many different types of Credentials based on the Presentation layer requirements; the Credential types are part of the Infrastructure layer and implement the Credential marker interface.
+An example interface is [here](./src/App/Identification/Credential.php).

 - **CredentialExchange**: Calls the CredentialHandler for a given Credential; this is an Application layer interface defining one method to get a Domain layer User object for a given Credential.
 The implementation is part of the Infrastructure layer.
+An example interface is [here](./src/App/Identification/CredentialExchange.php).

 - **CredentialHandler**: Converts a particular type of Credential to a User.
 Each CredentialHandler is part of the Infrastructure layer only.